LiseHanson/Slope-Curves---Jupyter-Notebook/README.md

 The following videos can be used to help you install both Python and JupyterLab:
 * **Windows**:  [https://www.youtube.com/watch?v=LQ47rIO5bTw](https://www.youtube.com/watch?v=LQ47rIO5bTw).
 * **MacOS**: [https://www.youtube.com/watch?v=z7zOkRubIrU](https://www.youtube.com/watch?v=z7zOkRubIrU).
 This video is for installing Jupyter notebook, which would also work fine.
 However, I would recommend JupyterLab.
-Thus, whenever you are asked to type something with `... notebook` in your terminal, instead type `... jupyterlab` ( e.g., when asked to type `pip3 install notebook`, instead type `pip install jupyterlab`).
+Thus, in the rest of this manual whenever you are asked to type something with `... notebook` in your terminal, instead type `... jupyterlab` ( e.g., when asked to type `pip3 install notebook`, instead type `pip install jupyterlab`).

 Additionally, the steps are described below.
 1. Download the Python installer: